-The State Securities Board presents these resources to help investors navigate the minefield of investment offerings tied to cryptocurrencies.
+The State Securities Board presents these resources to help investors navigate investment offerings tied to cryptocurrencies.

 Although the world of virtual currencies – with thousands of different currencies, and terms such as blockchain, initial coin offerings, tokens, and mining – may appear to be exciting and revolutionary, investors should exercise the same caution and due diligence as they do with any other investment opportunity.